 In modern practice, meditation is a mental discipline that can help us experience an extremely better quality of life.
 The benefits of this practice are now being experienced by a wide range of people all over the world, less as a path of enlightenment and more as a powerful and effective tool of self-therapy, performance, and renewal.

-The intention of meditation remains the same, regardless of the approach or technique.
+The intention of meditation remains the same regardless of the approach or technique.
 This is to achieve a state of pure awareness, which can also referred to as mindfulness.

 During meditation your mind will naturally wander.
 This is completely normal.
 The practice of meditation is all about bringing your attention back to your meditation and the sensations of the moment.
+The repetition of this process is what we call our 'practice'.

 Here are some ways that you can develop a rewarding meditation practice: